 Lawyers from outside of the U.S. who want to enhance their knowledge of U.S. law or concentrate on specific areas of U.S. law.

 Coursework completed prior to enrollment in the LL.M.
 Program cannot be credited toward the LL.M. degree requirements.
 Students who previously studied at the University of Maryland Francis King Carey School of Law, whether in the J.D. program or one of the School’s foreign exchange programs, may not apply credits earned prior to enrollment in the LL.M. program toward the LL.M. degree.
-However, courses taken prior to enrollment in the LL.M. program may satisfy course prerequisites with prior approval.

 Students can expect additional costs of approximately $19,350 for living expenses for ten months.
 This estimate is intended only as a guide to help plan for your total costs.
 Actual figures and budgets are provided by the Campus Financial Aid Office.